What are Water Efficiency Calculations?

 Washing Machines – These are measured as ‘litres per kilogram of dry load’.
 That’s the litres of water used in a standard cycle, divided by capacity of dry clothes that the washing machine can take in kilograms.

-Get In Touch For a Water Efficiency Certificate
+Get In Touch For a Water Efficiency Calculation

 Contact us today to get started with the process of obtaining a water efficiency certificate for your development.
 We work across the whole of the UK.